How to enjoy two days in magnificent Montreal

 Best Weekend in Montreal

 Walk down the cobblestone streets of Old Montréal and take in the public art and quaint shops.
 Pop into one of the fifteen boutiques located under the silver dome of Marché Bonsecours.
-These shops feature local, one-of-a-kind “Made in Quebec” craft creations by members of the Québec Crafts Council.
+These shops feature local, one-of-a-kind “Made in Quebec” craft creations by members of the Québec Crafts Council as well as Indigenous artisans.

 Montréal stands out as a unique and historic city, being the major French-speaking city in North America.
 Here's how to enjoy the best weekend in Montreal.